kanow/operations/Documentation/UsersManual/Index.rst

 Installing the Extension
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Look here: :ref:`Install <install>` for install the extension and create 4 pages for
+Look here: :ref:`Install <install>`, to install the extension and create pages for

-- list and single view for operations (one page)
+- list/search view for operations (one page)
-- list and single view for vehicles (one page)
+- single view for operation (one page)
-- list and single view for resources (one page)
+- list and single view page for vehicles (two pages)
-- list all locations on a google map (one page)
+- list and single view for resources (two pages)

-After this create sysfolder for data sets of vehicles, resources, assistance, type and operation itself.
+- if you want it, a page for a list of all locations on a google map (one page)

-Set the pids of pages for vehicle, resource and operation view in typoscript constants.
+After this create sysfolder for data sets of vehicles, resources, assistance, type and operations.
-Look at the settings in plugin flexform fields or use typoscript constants to fit the settings.
+Set the pids of single view pages for vehicle, resource and operation in typoscript constants.

-Now you can add your data for types, vehicles, resources and assistance to use this relations in operation reports.
+Have a look to the settings in plugin flexform fields or use typoscript constants to fit the settings.

 Note: You must save the plugin in backend once after choosing the operations plugin!
 After the first saving all settings are shown!